codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/test-with-setup-methods.md

 weight: "1"
 ---

-This example demonstrates how NUnit test fixture with SetUp method is ported to C++.
+This example demonstrates how NUnit test fixture with SetUp method is translated to C++.
 Googletest C++ library is used to translate NUnit tests to C++.
 SetUp, TearDown, TestFixtureSetUp, and TestFixtureTearDown methods are supported and translated to corresponding methods of googletest.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.